firepenguindisopanda/FileFixer/README.md

 - [ ] Create a scope
 - [ ] Create a team name??
 - [ ] Brainstorm what java project we are going to use to make it.
 Example Maven, Springboot
-- [ ] Decide on a file naming convention
+- [ ] Decide on a file naming convention for the source code files.